-11.4 Acting Pay
+11.411.3 Acting Pay

-To qualify for an acting assignment, employees shall meet or exceed the employment standards of the classification in which they have been assigned to act.
+To qualify for an acting assignment, employees-must have a combination of education and experience that demonstrates that the employee is capable of performing the functions of the position to which they are assigned as determined by their Department Head.shall meet or exceed the employment standards of the classification in which they have been assigned to act.

-An employee who is qualified and assigned by the employee's supervisor and approved by the Department Head and the City Manager to perform the full range of duties and responsibilities of a higher job\classification during the temporary or permanent absence of an employee shall be paid the first step of the higher classification which is above the salary step of the employee assigned to the acting position, but not less than five percent (5%) nor above the top step of the higher classification.
+An employee who is qualified and assigned by the employee's supervisor and approved by the Department Head and the City Manager to perform the full range of duties and responsibilities of a higher job_classification during the temporary or permanent absence of an employee shall be paid the first step of the higher classification which is above the salary step of the employee assigned to the acting position, but not less than five percent (5%) nor above the top step of the higher classification.